-The M&E specialist will submit monthly, quarterly and annual report and project completion report.
+The SDS will submit monthly, quarterly and annual report and project completion report.
 He will also submit special report when required.

 9. Institutional arrangement:

 The consultants will work closely with the Project Management Unit (PMU) and coordinate their work with other relevant agencies, LGD and World Bank.